 ‘[In 1900] it was possible to come across, say, on a visit to Newport, about 40 different types…of engines not only handsome in design and livery, but equally striking in the polished care taken in them.
 The prevailing colour was a rich bronze-green lined out in white, and with red-brown framing garnished with a polished brass dome and bands around the boiler barrel.
 ‘Them were the days’ and I feel some pity for those that never saw them…’

-I finished at the PTC at the dawn of the Third Age; the privatised, lean and stripped down network with train weights and speeds which would have seemed fanciful even in 1970.
-Most of the old infrastructure has been closed, demolished or rebuilt.
+This care and pride lavished on locomotives was also evident in every aspect of railway rolling stock and infrastructure in the days before the motor car and aeroplane.
+My career took me into the Third Age; the privatised, lean and stripped down network with train weights and speeds which would have seemed fanciful even in 1970.
+Most of the old infrastructure has now been closed, demolished or rebuilt.
 The First Age is fading.

 For technical information, I am particularly indebted to the work of C.D.
 Gavan Duffy, J.C.M.
 Rolland, M.H.W.
-Clark and Leo.
+Clark, Arthur Madden and Leo.
 J. Harrigan.
-All are long deceased and were early members of the Australian Railways Historical Society, but Leo was also a railwayman and was commissioned to write the official history, ‘Victorian Railways to ‘62’.
-This has been my most frequently consulted reference.
-Were it not for the pre-war efforts of these men and their friends to search out, document and classify information about the locomotives and other technical aspects of the colonial railways, much of what is now known would be permanently lost, as most railway files and documents relating to that period were pulped during the paper drives of the Second World War.
+All are long deceased and were early members of the Australian Railway Historical Society, but Leo was also a railwayman and was commissioned to write the official history, Victorian Railways to ‘62.
+This has been my most frequently consulted reference, especially his chapters on private railways and his Appendices.
+Were it not for the pre-war efforts of these men and their friends to search out, document and classify information about the locomotives, safeworking and other technical aspects of the colonial railways, much of what is now known would be permanently lost, as most railway files and documents relating to that period were pulped during the paper drives of the Second World War.

-My hope is that this work will help to provide context for the numerous articles about particular aspects of the colonial railway published in railway historical journals, and support the general history of the Victorian Railways by Robert Lee, the history of colonial locomotives by Messrs.Cave, Buckland and Beardsell, that of the Phoenix Foundry by Messrs.
-Butrims and McCartney.
+My hope is that this work will help to provide context for the numerous articles about particular aspects of the colonial railway published in railway historical journals, and support the general history of the Victorian Railways by Robert Lee, the history of colonial locomotives by Messrs.Cave, Buckland and Beardsell and that of the Phoenix Foundry by Messrs.
+Butrims and Macartney.

-- J.C.M Rolland ‘Fifty Years Ago on the Victorian Railways’,The Australian Railway Historical Society Bulletin, No. 160, (February, 1951), p.
+- J.C.M Rolland, ‘Fifty Years Ago on the Victorian Railways’, Australian Railway Historical Society Bulletin, No. 160, February 1951, p.
 22. ↑

 - Foundation President of the Australian Railways Historical Society. ↑